nateofspades/Shortest_Driving_Route/README.md

 The first visualization in this notebook shows that if graph G has at most 11 nodes then the brute force approach should take no longer than 9 seconds to generate the Hamiltonian cycle (a reasonable computation time), but if G has just 12 nodes then the computation time skyrockets up to 71 seconds (an unreasonable computation time).
 I concluded from this visualization that by default the brute force approach will be considered only for graphs with at most 11 nodes.

 The second visualization in this notebook shows that both the greedy approach and Christofides algorithm generate a Hamiltonian cycle nearly instantly even when there are 150 nodes in the graph.
-For this reason, when there are 12 or more nodes in G then two Hamiltonian cycles are generated - one using the greedy approach and one using Christofides algorithm - and the one with less total edge weight is selected.
+In other words, even if the trucker has to visit as many as 150 locations, both the greedy approach and Christofides algorithm could provide a recommended route nearly instantly.
+For this reason, when there are 12 or more nodes in G then two Hamiltonian cycles are generated - one using the greedy approach and one using Christofides algorithm - and the one with less total edge weight (i.e. less total distance traveled) is selected.

+Step 3: